 App Stores and Casual Gaming

-The release of smartphones, particularly the iPhone in 2007, revolutionized mobile gaming.
-App stores like Apple’s App Store and Google Play made it easier than ever for developers to reach a vast audience.
-Casual games like “Angry Birds” and “Candy Crush Saga” became instant hits, demonstrating the potential for mobile gaming to attract both casual and hardcore gamers.
+The launch of smartphones, most notably the iPhone in 2007, changed mobile gaming forever.
+App marketplaces such as Apple’s App Store and Google Play enabled developers to reach huge audiences.
+Casual hits like “Angry Birds” and “Candy Crush Saga” proved mobile games could appeal to both casual and dedicated players.

 Touchscreen Controls and Motion Sensors